GreatTaiwo/DSA-Case-Study-1/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined

+## Data Sources

+The primary source of the data used was from Amazon product pages, it includes:
+- Product details: name, category, price, discount, and ratings
+- Customer engagement: user reviews, titles, and content
+- Each row represents a unique product, with aggregated reviewer data, stored as comma-separated values Total Records: 1,465 rows
+TotalFields: 16 columns

+## Tools Used
+Ms Excel for Data cleaning and analysis [Download here](https://www.microsoft.com/en-us/microsoft-365/excel)